Southern Intercollegiate Athletic Association: The SIAA (1894–1942)

-Membership
+Membership List

 Original charter members from the 1894 SIAA are denoted in boldface; this list is the same as the members from the 1892–1893 SIAA with the replacement of Wake Forest, Tennessee, and St. John's from the 1892 league with Auburn and Georgia.
 Invited charter members are denoted with an asterisk.
 In the era in which the SIAA operated, teams tended to join in December; therefore, the first year of conference play in a given sport was often the following calendar year.

 Conference affiliations reflect those for the 2016–17 school year.